FireHard Canada

 Canadian wildfire insurance is changing fast.
 California already requires insurers to offer discounts for hardened homes.
 Canada will follow.
 When insurance rebate programs arrive — and they will — the homeowners who documented their work will be first in line.

 Every hardening measure you implement is an investment in your home's resilience and your future insurability.
-Document it properly now, and you won't have to redo the work later to prove it.
+Document it properly now, and reduce the risk of rework.

 Your Hardening Record